mrichar1/jsonapi-vuex/README.md

 - `preserveJson` - Whether actions should return the API response json (minus `data`) in `_jv/json` (for access to `meta` etc) (defaults to `false`)
 - `actionStatusCleanAge` - What age must action status records be before they are removed (defaults to 600 seconds).
 Set to `0` to disable.
 - `mergeRecords`- Whether new records should be merged onto existing records in the store, or just replace them (defaults to `false`).
+- `clearOnUpdate` - Whether the store should clear old records and only keep new records when updating.
+Applies to the `type(s)` associated with the new records. (defaults to false).

 ## Endpoints